Red velvet cake: Variations

 Chef Pamela Moxley's beetroot variation has beetroot, lemon juice, and goat cheese as additional components.
 According to the variation's recipe, beetroots are chopped to the size of sliced onions and added to the batter, while lemon juice is used to tint the batter red; goat cheese is combined with the cream cheese icing.
 Other cake variations include red velvet bundt cake, doberge cake, ice cream cake and cheesecake.
 Non-cake alternatives of red velvet cake include red velvet cookies, brownies, cinnamon rolls, lattes, teas, waffles, Pop-Tarts, and sundaes.
-The flavor has also been used in protein powders and vodka and the scent in candles and air fresheners.
+The flavor has also been used in protein powders and vodkas and the scent in candles and air fresheners.

 In popular culture

-In popular culture, it appeared in the film Steel Magnolias as an armadillo-shaped red velvet cake, which resulted in an immediate increase in interest in it.
-In 2002, singers Jessica Simpson and Nick Lachey used it as their wedding cake.
+The 1989 film Steel Magnolias featured an armadillo-shaped red velvet cake, which helped to renew interest in the cake.
+In 2002, the singers Jessica Simpson and Nick Lachey used a red velvet cake as their wedding cake.
 Eventually, it became trendy in upscale bakeries.
-The research director of Packaged Facts, a food research publisher, notes that the cake accounted for 1.5% of all menu items in the United States, and by 2013, 4.1%.
-According to Kim Severson of The New York Times, the cake had become "a national commercial obsession" by 2014; she described the cake as having "got its sleeve caught in the American food merchandising machine".
+The research director of Packaged Facts, a food research publisher, notes that the cake accounted for 1.5% of all menu items in the United States in 2009, and by 2013, 4.1%.
+According to Kim Severson of The New York Times, the cake had become "a national commercial obsession" by 2014; she described the cake as having "got its sleeve caught in the American food merchandising machine."

-Cookbook writer Nicole A. Taylor observes that red velvet cake is commonly served for Christmas and Juneteenth celebrations.
-However, it is not a dish that is otherwise closely associated with African-American culture.
-Although the cake is often considered a Southern cake, chef Virginia Willis described categorizing the cake as part of Southern cuisine as "insulting on some level culturally".
+In 2021, food writer G. Daniela Galarza, writing in The Washington Post, reported that red velvet cake was often served at events associated with the color red, including Christmas, Valentine's Day, and Juneteenth celebrations.
+However, it is not a cake otherwise closely associated with African-American culture.
+Although the cake is often considered a Southern cake, chef Virginia Willis described categorizing the cake as part of Southern cuisine as "insulting on some level culturally."

 Reception

-Chef James Beard considered red velvet cake bland and uninteresting, yet published a recipe for it in his 1972 book James Beard's American Cookery.
-Angie Mosier of the Southern Foodways Alliance said, "It's the Dolly Parton of cakes: a little bit tacky, but you love her".
+American chef James Beard considered red velvet cake bland and uninteresting, though he nevertheless published a recipe for it in his 1972 book James Beard's American Cookery.
+Angie Mosier of the Southern Foodways Alliance said, "It's the Dolly Parton of cakes: a little bit tacky, but you love her."